dgodfrey206/TwitterFollowers/README.md

 ## `config.yaml`

-You have the option of saving the files as a CSV or a regular text file.
+You have the option of saving the files as a CSV and/or as a regular text file.
+This is also where you will provide your bearer token.

 ## Getting Started